Black people and temple and priesthood policies (LDS Church): Start of the ban

-History
+History during racial restrictions

 Before 1847

 During the time Joseph Smith, founder of the Latter Day Saint movement (1830–1844), was the leader, there were no official racial policies established in the Church of Christ.
-Black people were welcomed as members of the church and as evidence of the lack of official policy, in 1836, two Black men were ordained priests: Elijah Abel and Walker Lewis.
-Before 1847 a handful of other Black men were ordained to the priesthood.
+Black people were welcomed as members of the church and as evidence of the lack of official policy, in 1836, two black men were ordained priests: Elijah Abel and Walker Lewis.
+Before 1847 a handful of other black men were ordained to the priesthood.
 That same year, Abel went on to become a member of the Quorum of the Seventy and received a patriarchal blessing.
-Although there was no official policy, there is evidence that some Black men were denied the priesthood during the Missouri period in order to appease enslavers in the area.
+Although there was no official policy, there is evidence that some black men were denied the priesthood during the Missouri period in order to appease enslavers in the area.

 Some researchers have suggested that the actions of Joseph T. Ball and William McCary led to Young's decision to adopt the priesthood ban in the LDS Church.

 Joseph T. Ball

 A native of Massachusetts, Joseph T. Ball was good friends with William Smith (Joseph Smith's younger brother).
 Because of his close connection to Smith, he began to engage in polygamy without the approval of Brigham Young.
-Although he continued to be involved in the practice of polygamy, he served as the branch president in Boston for a time, making him the first Black person to preside over an LDS congregation.
+Although he continued to be involved in the practice of polygamy, he served as the branch president in Boston for a time, making him the first black person to preside over an LDS congregation.
 In August 1845, Ball was separated from the church because Young found out about his previous involvement with polygamy.

 William McCary

 Because of events that transpired in both Cincinnati, Ohio, and Winter Quarters, Nebraska, McCary lost the favor of Young.
 McCary was a half-African American convert who, after his baptism and ordination to the priesthood, began to claim to be a prophet and the possessor of other supernatural gifts.
 At one point, he also claimed to be Adam of the Bible.
 He was excommunicated for apostasy in March 1847 and expelled from Winter Quarters.
 After his excommunication, McCary began attracting Latter Day Saint followers and instituted plural marriage among his group, and he had himself sealed to several white wives.

 McCary's behavior angered many of the Latter Day Saints in Winter Quarters.
-Researchers have stated that his marriages to his white wives most likely had some influence on Young's decision to institute the priesthood and temple bans on Black people.
+Researchers have stated that his marriages to his white wives most likely had some influence on Young's decision to institute the priesthood and temple bans on black people.
 A statement from Young to McCary in March 1847 suggested that race had nothing to do with priesthood eligibility, but the earliest known statement about the priesthood restriction from any Mormon leader (including the implication that skin color might be relevant) was made by apostle Parley P. Pratt, a month after McCary was expelled from Winter Quarters.
 Speaking of McCary, Pratt stated that because he was a descendant of Ham, he was cursed with regards to the priesthood.